 FINDING AN INTERNSHIP

-Students are responsible for finding internships and may utilize the resources of the USG Career Center, UMD Careers 4 Terps, listserv announcements from the department, their personal network, as well as many other sources.
-The internship coordinator will review all internships for appropriateness prior to granting permission to register.
+Students are responsible for finding internships and may utilize the resources of the USG Career Center, UMD Careers 4 Terps, listserv announcements from the internship coordinator, their personal network, as well as many other sources.
+The internship coordinator will review all internships for appropriateness prior to granting permission.

 The internship course number is COMM386: Experiential Learning.
 COMM 386 is an upper level course with prerequisites and can apply to the communication major.
 Students enroll in an academic internship course during the same semester in which they are doing the internship.
 Please note that if the internship occurs during the summer the student will enroll in the summer academic internship course and will incur tuition costs and fees applicable for courses taken during that term.

 • A 2.5 GPA